mahnve/slados/slados.markdown

 Other methodologies have shown admirable lapses of judgement in what they call agile, but with SLADOS the game changes completely.

+## The Manifesto

+You may have heard of the Agile Manifesto.
+Apparently a bunch bearded hippies met in the middle of nowhere, did hippie stuff for a weekend and came out of the fog with the following:

-Manifesto for Agile Software Development
+### Manifesto for Agile Software Development

-We are uncovering better ways of developing software by doing it and helping others do it.
+> We are uncovering better ways of developing software by doing it and
+> helping others do it.
 Through this work we have come to value:
+>

-Individuals and interactions over processes and tools Working software over comprehensive documentation Customer collaboration over contract negotiation Responding to change over following a plan
+> * Individuals and interactions over processes and tools
+> * Working software over comprehensive documentation
+> * Customer collaboration over contract negotiation
+> * Responding to change over following a plan

-That is, while there is value in the items on the right, we value the items on the left more.
+> That is, while there is value in the items on the right, we value
+> the items on the left more.

 Värdet finns uppenbarligen på vänster sida.
 Det till höger är något deras barn släpat hem från slöjden.

+Now, you're probably wondering where's the business in all of this?
+Well I'm here to tell you.

-SLADOS Manifesto for Agile Software Development
+### SLADOS Manifesto for Agile Software Development

-We heard that others had uncovered better ways of charging money for developing software by talking a lot about it and letting others do it.
+> We heard that others had uncovered better ways of charging money for
+> developing software by talking a lot about it and letting others do
+> it.
 We want a part of this.

 Learning an agile process is sometimes likened to following a path path.
 That's probably great.
 We will provide you with some great